-...Sculptured Software have cleverly avoided turning WWF In Your House into a mindless button-pumping or joypad waggling fireball-fest.
-Timing of moves is important; if you miss a move, you can find yourself vulnerable, and your opponent will be able to get his (potentially quite nasty) attack in.
-Throws and headlocks play a major part in the game; there are buckets of bone-crunching throws; each of which take different levels of expertise to pull off.
-However, if your opponent tries to get you in a headlock, and pull off a throw, if you're fast enough, you can pull a reversal move which will turn the tables on him, and introduce his face to the canvas.
-There's also various double damage bonuses for high-risk moves, and even fatality style finishing moves, although there's no blood or flying limbs; presumably the WWF is too 'nicey nicey' for that.
+...Sculptured Software have cleverly avoided turning WWF In Your House into a mindless button-pumping or joypad-waggling fireball-fest.
+Timing of moves is important; if you miss one, you can find yourself vulnerable, and your opponent will be able to get his (potentially quite nasty) reply in.
+Throws and headlocks play a major part; there are buckets of bone-crunching throws; each of which take different levels of expertise to pull off.
+However, if your opponent tries to get you in a headlock and pull off a throw, if you're fast enough, you can pull a reversal move which will turn the tables on him, and introduce his face to the canvas.
+There's also various double damage bonuses for high-risk moves, and even fatality-style finishing moves, although there's no blood or flying limbs; presumably the WWF is too 'nicey nicey' for that.
 And of course, there's the obligatory combos.
 This game doesn't do things by halves.

 WWF In Your House is a distinctly above average beat-em-up, and adds a hint of originality to the usual beat-em-ups that are available on the PC and other systems.
 There's also a multi-player mode, allowing for up to four players, and various team / vs options.
 Sculptured have manage to take what could have been a duff licence, and create an excellent beat-em-up that is worthy of any beat-em-up fans attention.
 It's playable, fun, and you can't ask for a lot more than that.
 Now, if you'll excuse me, I'm off to put on a weird wrestling costume and taunt O.A.Ps."
 Two thumbs up, way up!Reviewed by: Underdogs